Graphical Representation for Heterogeneous Face Recognition: Graphical Representation for Heterogeneous Face Recognition

 \section{Graphical Representation for Heterogeneous Face Recognition}

 In this section, we present a new approach for HFR.
-Without loss of generality and for ease of representation, we take face sketch-photo recognition as an example to describe the proposed method.
-Considering a representation dataset with $M$ face sketch-photo pairs $\{(\mathbf{s}^1,\mathbf{p}^1),\cdots,(\mathbf{s}^M,\mathbf{p}^M)\}$, we first divide each face image into $N$ overlapping patches.
-The probe sketch $\mathbf{t}$ and the gallery photos $\{\mathbf{g}^1,\cdots,\mathbf{g}^L\}$ are also divided into $N$ overlapping patches respectively.
+Without loss of generality and for ease of representation, we take face sketch-photo recognition as an example to describe the proposed method. {A representation dataset composed of face sketch-photo pairs is constructed in the begining, which is utilized to extract the graphical representations of the gallery and probe images.} Considering a representation dataset with $M$ face sketch-photo pairs $\{(\mathbf{s}^1,\mathbf{p}^1),\cdots,(\mathbf{s}^M,\mathbf{p}^M)\}$, we first divide each face image into $N$ overlapping patches.
+The probe sketch $\mathbf{t}$ and the gallery photos $\{\mathbf{g}^1,\cdots,\mathbf{g}^L\}$ are also divided into $N$ overlapping patches {correspondingly}.
 Here $L$ denotes the number of photos in the gallery.
 For a probe sketch patch $\mathbf{y}_i$($i=1,2,\cdots,N$), we can find $K$ nearest sketch patches from the sketches in the representation dataset within the search region around the location of $\mathbf{y}_i$.
 The probe sketch patch $\mathbf{y}_i$ can then be regarded as a linear combination of the $K$ nearest sketch patches $\{\mathbf{y}_{i,1},\cdots,\mathbf{y}_{i,K}\}$ weighted by a column vector $\mathbf{w}_{\mathbf{y}_i}=(w_{\mathbf{y}_{i,1}},\cdots,w_{\mathbf{y}_{i,K}})^T$.
 The weight vector $\mathbf{w}_{\mathbf{y}_i}$ is regarded as a representation of the probe sketch patch $\mathbf{y}_i$.
 For a gallery photo patch $\mathbf{x}_i^l$ from the $l$th gallery photo $\mathbf{g}^l$, where $l=1,2,\cdots,L$, we can also find $K$ nearest photo patches from the photos in the representation dataset and reconstruct the photo patch by a linear combination of these $K$ nearest photo patches weighted by $\mathbf{w}_{\mathbf{x}_i^l}$.
 The weight vector $\mathbf{w}_{\mathbf{x}_i^l}$ is regarded as a representation of the gallery photo patch $\mathbf{x}_i^l$.
 The proposed approach is based on the observation that two heterogeneous face image patches corresponding to the same location from the same person tend to have similar representations, and the representations of two heterogeneous face image patches from different persons usually differ greatly.